 But what Hotspot Shield lacks compared to the above-mentioned providers is privacy.
 It’s not exactly a no-logs VPN, and the company had its share of scandals in the past.
 Therefore you should consider this service only if your top-priority is not security but speed.

 Mullvad managed to climb up to the 4th place of our Fastest VPN in 2020 ranking.
 We were quite impressed by the speeds we experienced while testing this VPN.

 Mullvad doesn’t have native apps for all major platforms, including iOS and Android.
 Nevertheless, this Swedish VPN offers full anonymity, starting from account creation and ending with payment options.

-With its 300+ regular and 50+ WireGuard-only servers, it may not have the biggest network.
-Yet, if you need a fast VPN for torrenting, you’ve just found one for a relatively good price.
+With its 500+ regular and 50+ WireGuard-only servers, it may not have the biggest network.
+Yet, if you need a VPN with good speeds for torrenting, you’ve just found one for a relatively good price.